AJTJ/izitest/README.md

 A short exercise in react/redux with async processing of an API endpoint.

-In this application you can call a list of memorials, which will then be sorted by creation date automatically.
+In this application you can call a list of memorials, which will then automatically be sorted by creation date.
 There is also the option to sort the array of memorials by last name.

 ## Getting Started